Art Retreat in France: Cotignac, a Provençal Village that Awakens Creativity

-In the almost ethereal setting of a medieval town, cosy Provençal houses, and an epic troglodyte cliff, Cotignac is the perfect place to find the true artist within you.
-Gilles Dugenet has chosen a dozen inspiring sites in the village to give inspiration and help you get in touch with your artistic expression.
+In the almost ethereal setting of a medieval town, cosy Provençal houses, and an epic troglodyte cliff, Cotignac — proudly listed among the Plus Beaux Villages de France — is the perfect place to find the true artist within you.
+A dozen inspiring spots in the village have been selected to help you reveal the clarity of the subject and the emotion it evokes.

 Using simple pencil and graphite drawing techniques to capture the balance of light and shadow, alongside a few touches of watercolor, Gilles will encourage you to create a series of small drawings and paintings in a sketchbook that can be cherished long after your retreat!
 Not to mention the skills you will gain by expressing yourself in this artistic way.